Ready to learn more?

 The Canadian Integrated Airline Transport Pilot Licence (CIATPL) program is the choice for those who want a career as a professional pilot – and have little to no previous flight experience or training.

 The programs’ Transport Canada-approved curriculum provides students with the required skill sets needed by flight crew operating in multi-crew, advanced aircraft, and in airline operations.
-The program uses scenario-based situations with intensive training in both aircraft and advanced flight simulation equipment to provide the knowledge and skills you need to obtain a Private Pilot licence (PPL), a Commercial Pilot licence (CPL), and an Airline Transport Pilot licence (ATPL).
+The program uses scenario-based situations with intensive training in both aircraft and advanced flight simulation equipment to provide the knowledge and skills needed to obtain a Private Pilot licence (PPL), a Commercial Pilot licence (CPL), and an Airline Transport Pilot licence (ATPL).

 In the integrated program, students have 24 months to complete this 9-phase, 3-semester program, which includes up to 750 hours of ground school training and approximately 300 hours of flight training activity using a variety of simulators/FTDs and aircraft (e.g., Cessna 172S, Piper Seminole and King Air C90) – with all training taking place at the Oshawa Airport location.